only need to run once in the console if tidyverse not installed: install.packages('tidyverse')

 Overall the assumptions are met.
 However, there seem to be a few outliers seen in the Schooling vs. Life expectancy plot.
 We may want to examine these data points in further analysis.

-• We want to expand our model to consider an additional predictor variable, BMI.
+• We want to expand our model to consider an additional predictor variable, body mass index (BMI).
 Run the following code:

 multiple plots